awsdocs/amazon-workspaces-user-guide/doc_source/workspaces-user-getting-started.md

 ### To verify networking requirements for 1\.0\+ and 2\.0\+ clients<a name="verify-requirements-legacy-clients"></a>

-1. Open your Workspaces client\.
+1. Open your WorkSpaces client\.
 If this is the first time you have opened the client, you are prompted to enter the registration code that you received in the invitation email\.

 1. Choose **Network** in the lower\-right corner of the client application\.
 The client application tests the network connection, ports, and round\-trip time, and reports the results of these tests\.

 1. Choose **Dismiss** to return to the sign\-in page\.

-## \(Optional\) Access the Applications Assigned to You<a name="access-wam-apps"></a>
+## \(Optional\) Access the applications assigned to you<a name="access-wam-apps"></a>

-You use the Amazon WorkSpaces Application Manager client application on your Windows WorkSpace to install and access the applications that your Amazon Workspaces administrator has assigned to you\.
+You use the Amazon WorkSpaces Application Manager client application on your Windows WorkSpace to install and access the applications that your Amazon WorkSpaces administrator has assigned to you\.

 **To install and start assigned applications**